-- (c) Performing the duties of Assistant to a grading Judge (recording does not suffice) in no less than 40 flights, of which 10 are Advanced or Unlimited, within the previous 18 month period prior to application for a Regional Judge rating. - (d) Filling out a current Judge's Application Form. - (e) Following the successful completion of the approved judge's seminar and passing the National Judge's Test, requesting a National Judge to select another Judge to jointly administer an oral/written test and set a time and place for the three to meet to accomplish this.
-Upon satisfactory completion of the test, both examining Judges will sign and date the application.
-Both Judges must be current. - (f) Forwarding the signed application to the IAC Judges Certification Chairperson who will verify that official IAC records agree with the application.
-The IAC Judges Certification Chairperson will certify and forward the applicant's name to IAC Headquarters for addition to the current "IAC Approved List of Judges".
-IAC Headquarters will also issue a Regional Judge patch.
+- (c) Performing the duties of Assistant to a grading Judge (recording does not suffice) in no less than 40 flights, of which 10 are Advanced or Unlimited, within the previous 18-month period prior to application for a Regional Judge rating. - (d) Filling out a current Judge's Application Form. - (e) Following successful completion of the approved judge's school and passing the Regional Judge Exam with a minimum score of 80%, requesting a current National Judge to select another current Judge to jointly administer an oral/written Practical Exam, to be accomplished in person at a time and place mutually agreeable between the applicant and examining Judges.
+The applicant must present their signed IAC Judge Log or a copy of the official IAC judging records to verify completion of the judge's assistant flights per paragraph (c), above.
+The applicant must also present a copy of their graded Regional Judge Exam answer sheet along with the question booklet to the examining Judges, who will, as part of this Practical Exam, review with the applicant all incorrect responses.